webrecorder/browsertrix-crawler/README.md

 - Screencasting: Ability to watch crawling in real-time (experimental).
 - Screenshotting: Ability to take thumbnails, full page screenshots, and/or screenshots of the initial page view.
 - Optimized (non-browser) capture of non-HTML resources.
-- Extensible Puppeteer driver script for customizing behavior per crawl or page.
+- Extensible Playwright driver script for customizing behavior per crawl or page.
 - Ability to create and reuse browser profiles interactively or via automated user/password login using an embedded browser.
 - Multi-platform support -- prebuilt Docker images available for Intel/AMD and Apple Silicon (M1/M2) CPUs.